How To Clean Your Fridge Condenser Coils

 Hard work isn’t always visible.
-This is the case for your refrigerator; while it works hard every day to keep your food fresh, it often gets neglected due to elements that are out of sight.
+That’s the case with your fridge; while it works hard every day to keep your food fresh, it often gets neglected due to elements that are out of sight.
 One of these parts is the condenser coils behind or under your fridge.
 These hidden coils help release heat after collecting it from the refrigerant.
 When they’re covered in dust, your fridge has to work overtime.

 This wastes a lot of energy that you could be saving money on, but also shortens the lifespan of your fridge.
 So, how often should you clean your fridge coils?
 We’ll give you a little breakdown to answer the what, why, and how!